 It is my understanding that under the Administration's proposal, standardized OTC derivatives would be required to be centrally cleared and traded on an exchange or alternative swap execution facility (ASEF).
 Customized OTC derivatives would be subject to substantially higher capital requirements.
 All OTC derivatives (standardized or customized) would be required to be reported to a trade repository so that all relevant US federal financial regulators would have complete visibility into the OTC derivatives markets.
 Dealers and other major participants in the OTC derivative markets would be subject to strong prudential oversight, including capital requirements and margin requirements.
-The Commodity Futures Trading Commission (CFTC) would be given clear, unimpeded authority to prevent fraud, abuse, and market manipulation in the OTC derivative of our financial markets, improve transparency and price discovery, and protect market integrity.
+The Commodity Futures Trading Commission (CFTC) would be given clear, unimpeded authority to prevent fraud, abuse, and market manipulation in the OTC derivative markets.
+I believe that these proposals would substantially improve the stability of our financial markets, improve transparency and price discovery, and protect market integrity.